nicolargo/glances/README.rst

 Docker: the fun way
 -------------------

-Glances containers are availables.
-You can use it to monitor your server and all your other containers!
+Glances Docker images are availables.
+You can use it to monitor your server and all your containers !

 Get the Glances container:

 .. code-block:: console

-    docker pull nicolargo/glances:alpine-latest-full
+    docker pull nicolargo/glances:latest-full

 The following tags are availables:

-- *alpine-latest-full* for a full Alpine Glances image (latest release) with all dependencies
-- *latest-full* for a full Debian Glances image (latest release) with all dependencies
+- *latest-full* for a full Alpine Glances image (latest release) with all dependencies
-- *alpine-latest* for a basic Alpine Glances (latest release) version with minimal dependencies
+- *latest* for a basic Alpine Glances (latest release) version with minimal dependencies (Bottle and Docker)
-- *latest* for a basic Debian Glances image (latest release) with minimal dependencies
-- *alpine-dev* for a basic Alpine Glances image (development branch) with all dependencies
-- *dev* for a basic Debian Glances image (development branch) with all dependencies
+- *dev* for a basic Alpine Glances image (based on development branch) with all dependencies (Warning: may be instable)

-You can also specify a version (example: *alpine-3.2.7-full*).

 Run last version of Glances container in *console mode*: